matfish2/vue-tables-2/readme.md

 The first parameter is the `h` scope used to compile the element.
 It MUST be called `h`.
 The second parameter gives you access to the row data.
-In addition a `this` context will be available, which refers to the parent of the table component.
+In addition a `this` context will be available, which refers to the root vue instance.
 This allows you to call your own instance methods directly.

 **Important**:
 * To use components in your templates they must be declared globally using `Vue.component()`.